rahul-raoniar/The_Researchers_Guide/README.md

           + caret
           + mlr
           + H2O
+          + Scikit-learn
+          + Pycaret
       + Interpretation of ML models using lime (Local Interpretable Model-Agnostic Explanations)

 3. `Datasets`
-4. `R codes in the form of scripts & markdown documents`
+4. `Python and R codes in the form of scripts & markdown documents`
+5. Interactive dashboard using Tableau
+6. Web based application using Streamlit

 ## The table of content